wp-plugins/shashin-permalinks/readme.txt

 == Changelog ==

 = 1.2 =
-* Can fix Sociable plugin link to point them to current album
+* Can fix Sociable plugin links to point them to current album
 * Can add current album name to post/page title [Experimental]

 = 1.11 =